pyeventsourcing/eventsourcing/docs/topics/domain.rst

 --------------------------------

-Just for fun, the library's :func:`~eventsourcing.domain.aggregate` function can be used to declare event sourced aggregate classes.
+Just for fun, the library's :func:`~eventsourcing.domain.aggregate` function can be used to declare event-sourced aggregate classes.
 This is equivalent to inheriting from the library's :class:`~eventsourcing.domain.Aggregate` class.
 The created event name can be defined using the ``created_event_name`` argument of the decorator.
 However, it is recommended to inherit from the :class:`~eventsourcing.domain.Aggregate`